Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: Introduction

 This subsection is of motivational nature.
 For the purpose of exposition we implicitly make various simplifying assumptions and suppress any technicalities.
 We refer the reader to the original articles (\cite{DrG1}, \cite{DrG2}, \cite{G2}) for a rigorous treatment.
 Let $D(\Bun_G)$ denote the derived category of constructible complexes on $\Bun_G$.
 In the articles \cite{DrG1} and \cite{G2} Drinfeld and Gaitsgory have introduced a natural self-equivalence of $D(\Bun_G)$, the ``miraculous duality functor" or ``pseudo-identity functor''

+(Without going into detail in this introduction, we remark that the miraculous duality really yields a self-equivalence only on the subcategory of compact objects; on the full DG-categories it defines an equivalence between $D(\Bun_G)$ and its dual category.)
 This functor plays an important role in the geometric Langlands program: For example, it arises naturally when attempting to relate Verdier duality on the automorphic side of the categorical geometric Langlands correspondence to Serre duality on the spectral side via the conjectural geometric Langlands transform (\cite{G2}).
 The functor $\text{Ps-Id}$ furthermore plays a key role in Drinfeld's and Gaitsgory's \textit{strange functional equations} for the Eisenstein Series and Constant Term functors (\cite{DrG2}, \cite{G2}), and is closely related to Drinfeld's and Wang's \textit{strange invariant bilinear form} on the space of automorphic forms (\cite{DrW}).
 Finally, we remark that the functor $\text{Ps-Id}$ acts as the identity functor on the subcategory of $D(\Bun_G)$ consisting of cuspidal objects; this might explain why the need to study the functor $\text{Ps-Id}$ has not arisen earlier historically.

-\sssec{\textbf{Relation to $\barBun_G$}} To explain the relationship of the miraculous duality functor $\text{Ps-Id}$ with the present work, let $\Delta$ denote the diagonal morphism of $\Bun_G$ and let $\underline{k}$ denote the constant sheaf on $\Bun_G$.
-Then the functor $\text{Ps-Id}$ is constructed as an integral transform defined by the kernel $\Delta_! (\underline{k}) \in D(\Bun_G \times \Bun_G)$.
+\sssec{\textbf{Relation to $\barBun_G$}} To explain the relationship of the miraculous duality functor $\text{Ps-Id}$ with the present work, let $\Delta$ denote the diagonal morphism of $\Bun_G$ and let ${\Qellbar}$ denote the constant sheaf on $\Bun_G$.
+Then the functor $\text{Ps-Id}$ is constructed as an integral transform defined by the kernel $\Delta_! ({\Qellbar}) \in D(\Bun_G \times \Bun_G)$.
 Note that since $\Bun_G$ is a non-separated algebraic stack, the diagonal morphism $\Delta$ is not a closed immersion; in fact, it is neither a monomorphism nor proper.
-Unlike in the separated case, the objects $\Delta_! (\underline{k})$ and $\Delta_* (\underline{k})$ thus do not agree, and form interesting complexes on $\Bun_G \times \Bun_G$.
-To study the functor $\text{Ps-Id}$, one is naturally led to studying these complexes; we restrict our attention to $\Delta_! (\underline{k})$ for the purpose of this introduction.
+Unlike in the separated case, the objects $\Delta_! ({\Qellbar})$ and $\Delta_* ({\Qellbar})$ thus do not agree, and form interesting complexes on $\Bun_G \times \Bun_G$.
+To study the functor $\text{Ps-Id}$, one is naturally led to studying these complexes; we restrict our attention to $\Delta_! ({\Qellbar})$ for the purpose of this introduction.

 Using the factorization of the diagonal $\Delta$ as